scalar-labs/scalardb/docs/api-guide.md

 ##### Custom transaction ID

 The group commit feature implicitly generates an internal value and uses it as a part of transaction ID.
-Therefore, a custom transaction ID manually passed by users via `com.scalar.db.transaction.consensuscommit.ConsensusCommitManager.begin(String txId)` or `com.scalar.db.transaction.consensuscommit.TwoPhaseConsensusCommitManager.begin(String txId)` can't be used as is for later API calls.
+Therefore, a custom transaction ID manually passed by users via `com.scalar.db.transaction.consensuscommit.ConsensusCommitManager.begin(String txId)` or `com.scalar.db.transaction.consensuscommit.TwoPhaseConsensusCommitManager.begin(String txId)` can't be used as-is for later API calls.
 You need to use a transaction ID returned from`com.scalar.db.transaction.consensuscommit.ConsensusCommit.getId()` or `com.scalar.db.transaction.consensuscommit.TwoPhaseConsensusCommit.getId()` instead.

 ```java
    // This custom transaction ID needs to be used for ScalarDB transactions for some reason...